 "The Strategic Planning Committee will now consider the new designs and whether this important first phase of the Maltings and Central Car Park regeneration can proceed."

-To view or comment on the full application, please go online.
+To view or comment on the full application, please go to Search for an application: Planning & Building Control Public Register.
 The application number is 19/07427/FUL.
 Public consultation on the visual appearance of the development is open until 5 September 2019.

 I would encourage local people to give their views on the redesigned scheme which includes the removal of a storey to reduce the impact on the United Reformed Church